PhilipYip1988/vmware-workstation-installation-guide/windows-xp-guest/readme.md

 <img src='./images/img_012.png' alt='img_012' width='600'/>

-The default USB Controller for Windows XP is USB 2.0 and WIndows XP does not have any drivers for USB 3.0:
+The default USB Controller for Windows XP is USB 2.0 and Windows XP does not have any drivers for USB 3.0:

 <img src='./images/img_013.png' alt='img_013' width='600'/>